pckilgore/fiveminutecoder/_posts/17-8-19-Hello-World.md

 ---
 layout: post
-title: hello world!
+title: welcome to five minute coder
 ---

-# welcome to five minute coder
 This is a blog about building a microblog.
 We're bootstrapping through Jekyll until we can get a more basic version of things up and running.

 There are two halves to this project: